hotkit/pgasio/include/pgasio/README.md

 1. Create a connection --  [`connection.hpp`](./connection.hpp#L9)
 2. Issue a command to Postgres -- [`query.hpp`](./query.hpp#L9), or [`network.hpp`](./network.hpp#L9) then possibly [`record_block.hpp`](./record_block.hpp#L9).
-3. Iterate through the messages Postgres returns until a `Z` packet is returned -- you can then return to step 2 if you need to.
+3. Iterate through the messages Postgres returns until a `Z` message is returned -- you can then return to step 2 if you need to.

 It's important that the resultant data is properly iterated though because the network traffic must be fully read.